-Mayra J. Ferreira is Vice President for Programs at Physicians for Reproductive Health and has overall strategic and operational responsibility for all Physicians for Reproductive Health program areas (Education, Research, and Training; Leadership Training Academy; Government Relations; and Communications).
-This position also supports the finance and development divisions as assigned by the President/CEO.
-She joined Physicians for Reproductive Health as the Director of Medical Education in August of 2007.
-Prior to that, she worked for the Fulton County Schools System in Atlanta, GA, creating comprehensive adolescent and parent education programs in partnership with the community.
-For 12 years before that, Mayra was the Director of Health Care and Distance Education at the Consortium for Worker Education in New York City.
-In that position, she re-engineered New York City hospitals under the Health Care Workforce Retraining Initiative, developing educational programs for unions’ training and upgrading funds in medicine and allied health.
+Mayra J. Ferreira is Vice President for Programs at Physicians for Reproductive Health and has overall strategic and operational responsibility for all Physicians for Reproductive Health program areas (Education, Research, and Training; Leadership Training Academy; Government Relations; Communications; and Development).
+This position also supports the finance division as assigned by the President/CEO.
+Mayra joined Physicians for Reproductive Health as the Director of Medical Education in August 2007.
+Prior to that, she worked for the Fulton County Schools System in Atlanta, GA, creating comprehensive health education programs for parents and adolescents in partnership with the community.
+For 12 years before that, Mayra was the Director of the Health Care and Distance Education at the Consortium for Worker Education in New York City.
+In that position, she re-engineered New York City hospitals under the Health Care Workforce Retraining Initiative, developing medicine and allied health education programs for unions’ training and upgrading funds.
 Mayra extended this initiative to hospital systems in Buffalo, New York, conducting training and hospital re-engineering via videoconference and distance education.
 Mayra was an aerospace medic in the United States Air Force.
-She holds a Masters of Public Health from the CUNY School of Public Health at Hunter College and a Bachelor of Arts in Latin American Studies from Barnard College.
+She holds a Masters of Public Health from Hunter College’s School of Urban Public Health, the lead institution in the CUNY School of Public Health and a Bachelor of Arts in Latin American Studies from Barnard College.

-Bob Piller is Vice President for Technology, Legal, and Strategic Affairs and is responsible for providing leadership for all technology, legal and strategic efforts at Physicians for Reproductive Health.
-Bob has held senior executive positions in the advanced technology industry and in the non-profit sector.
+Bob Piller is Vice President and General Counsel and is responsible for providing leadership in legal and strategic efforts at Physicians for Reproductive Health.
+Bob has been with Physicians since 2009, and currently is heading up legislative drafting activities for the Patients Reproductive Health Act initiative.
+Bob has held senior executive positions in the advanced technology industry and in the nonprofit sector.
 He designed state-of-the-art government supported technology networks and consulted for technology firms that offered technology equipment to schools and libraries in the federal E-Rate program.
-For over 20 years, Bob served as director and general counsel at the Public Utility Law Project, a public-interest law firm representing the interests of workers and low-income utility, energy and telecommunications users.
-Bob, a graduate of Brooklyn College and Brooklyn Law School, has taught law school courses on regulated industries and administrative law.
+For over 20 years, Bob served as Director and General Counsel at the Public Utility Law Project, a public-interest law firm representing the interests of workers and low-income utility, energy, and telecommunications users.
+A graduate of Brooklyn College and Brooklyn Law School, Bob has taught law school courses on regulated industries and administrative law.

 Ellen Barker is Senior Director of Development at Physicians for Reproductive Health and oversees all of the organization’s fundraising efforts in support of its programs and services.
 She first joined the Physicians staff in 1998 as a freelance grants writer, going on to become the organization’s first director of institutional giving, and then director of development.
 She left Physicians in 2006 to work as an independent fundraising consultant and then serve as the manager of the Children’s Aid Society’s Go!
 Healthy Program, where she ran culinary and urban gardening programs for NYC youth.
 She returned to Physicians in 2013 to direct its institutional gifts program once again.
 Ellen has over 25 years of experience fundraising for a variety of NYC nonprofits.
 She chairs the Alliance of Resident Theatres/NY annual grant panels for Off-Broadway theatres, and has worked as a consultant for the New York State Council on the Arts, the NYC Department of Cultural Affairs, and the New York Foundation for the Arts.
 Ellen has a bachelor’s degree in languages and literature from Bard College.